 To kreate your perfect Glory Bowl—yes, you read that right—you start off by picking your base, choosing from sushi rice, or healthier options like mixed greens or kale noodz.
 There are options for vegans, vegetarians, and omnivores alike to fit in their meal’s worth of protein, with options from raw tuna to tofu to braised chicken.
 Next, pack zesty punches of flavor by choosing from sauce options, and to load up on texture, pile your bowl high with banchan (Korean for sides) and other toppings.
 From there, all that’s left for you to do is sit back, Instagram your beautiful kreation, and dig in!

-While Kimchipapi Kitchen has only debuted with a soft-opening so far, stay tuned for their grand opening, and new additions to their menu — like the recently added sushi burrito, dubbed “just wrap it up b.”
+While Kimchipapi Kitchen has been in full swing for a while now, stay tuned for new additions to their menu — like the recently-added sushi burrito, dubbed “just wrap it up b.”
 To keep tabs on Kimchipapi Kitchen and the genius behind it, follow Kimchipapi Kitchen at @kimchipapiktchn, and Joon Son at @kimchipapi617, and grab a Glory Bowl for yourself!